St Gregory. Punster Extraordinary March 12th

 St Martin’s Church, Canterbury – where the Church of England began.
 Note the Roman tiles in the wall.

-I am just returning to the UK after a visit to Amsterdam.
-I’ve spent the last two days largely in the Rijksmuseum where I came across this painting which features Pope Gregory the Great on the left hand part of the Triptych.
+On a visit to Amsterdam and the Rijksmuseum I came across this painting which features Pope Gregory the Great.
+He is in the left hand part of the Triptych, shown in green kneeling down.
 It shows Utrecht in the background.

 Triptych of the Crucifixion.
 Showing the vision of the Crucifixion that St Gregory had while celebrating Mass (left).
 Crucifixion centre.
 St Christopher (right)

-St Gregory is in green kneeling down.
-What is fascinating is all the paraphernalia of the Crucification above Gregory’s head.
-You’ll see 30 pieces of silver, dice to decide who gets Jesus’ robes, flails and torture devices, sponge and spear etc.
+What is fascinating is all the paraphernalia of the Crucifixion above Gregory’s head.
+You’ll see 30 pieces of silver, dice to decide who gets Jesus’ robes, flails and torture devices, sponge and spear etc. Close up below.

 The Raven, the Palladium and the White Hill of London February 18th